War crimes in the Sudanese civil war (2023–present): Massacres in Gezira and Sennar States

 On 1 August, 23 people were killed while 24 others were injured in an RSF raid on the village of El Adnab.
 On 16 August, twenty people were killed in an RSF attack on the village of El Majma Goz El Naga.
 Six people were also killed in another RSF attack in Beida, Sennar State, while the group also set fire to the regional bus station of Wad Madani.
 On 19 September, the RSF was accused of killing 40 people in a raid on the village of Qoz Al-Naqa and killing four others in a separate raid on Um Jalud, both in Gezira State.

 By October 2024 the SAF managed to thwart the RSF attack with field commander Abu Aagla Kaikal defecting to the SAF.
 As a retaliation Kaikal defection, the RSF started mass killing of civilians in eastern Gezira state. to On 11 October, six people were killed in an RSF attack on the village of Umm Maliha in Gezira State, while 16 people were injured by RSF shelling on Omdurman.
 On 21 October, ten people were killed in an RSF attack on the village of Tambul.
 On 23 October 2024, fourteen people were killed in an RSF attack on the village of Safita al-Ghunomab.
 On 25 October 2024, at least 124 people were killed and 200 others were injured in an RSF attack on the village of Al-Sireha in Al Kamlin District, Gezira State.
 These attacks continued for several days, with the RSF looting and vandalising properties.

 On 29 October 2024, five people were killed in an RSF attack on Al Hilaliya in Gezira State.

 In February 2025, Human Rights Watch reported that armed groups allied with the SAF targeted civilians in Taiba, Gezira State, killing at least 26 people.
 Witnesses identified the perpetrators as followers of Abu Aqla Kikal, leader of the Sudan Shield Forces.
-The HRW verified the attack using satellite imagery and videos, labeling it as a potential war crime.
+The HRW verified the attack using satellite imagery and videos, labelling it as a potential war crime.
 SAF condemned the incident as an "individual transgression", but has since not launched a full investigation.